O-1s for Stanford Affiliates

 Other than the scenarios described above, O-1 status is probably not necessary.
 Postdocs, as trainees, are expected to be in J-1 status, and by exception may hold H-1 status.
 (Stanford is a cap-exempt employer, and is not limited in its access to the H-1 program as is industry).

-The second step in a referral request is made using this online form, which will collect account/PTA information for the Office of General Counsel.
+The second step in a referral request is made using this online form.
 The referral request can't be completed without a Workflow transaction number.
 There is no provision for employees to initiate their own immigration procedures.

-Please do not consult the firm outside the context of an approved referral, from the Office of General Counsel and/or Bechtel, for each individual matter you wish referred (i.e., new request, extension, amendment, green card).
+Please do not consult the firm outside the context of an approved referral from Bechtel for each individual case you wish referred (i.e., new request, extension, amendment, green card).
 You’ll need to complete a Workflow transaction and new Qualtrics form each time you seek an extension, for example, or want to inquire about a green card for someone who has already been granted an O-1.